analyticsaq/OlympicsAthletes_Excel/README.md

 ## 📌 Findings & Conclusions

-- **Total Medals by Country:** Top countries in winning olypics medals
+- **Total Medals by Country:** Information about Top countries in winning Olympics medals, which can help other country to make strategies accordingly.
-- **Gold Medals for Country:** Sellers can choose a strategy according to the these categories revenue.
+- **Gold Medals for Country:** Which country are best in majorly sport, this can help in making many decisions like training, fitness, wellbeing, environment, etc.
-- **Distribution of Medals by Age Bracket:** These report can be useful in strategizing the product launch.
+- **Distribution of Medals by Age Bracket:** Age Bracket can help countries in deciding which players age group they should be investing time.
-- **Percentage Distribution of Top 5 Medal Winning Sports:**  Sellers and Buyers both will be helped, by the information of average price of products.
+- **Percentage Distribution of Top 5 Medal Winning Sports:**  This further can help in deciding in which sport chances of winning medals are high, so countries can put efforts according to their capabilities.
-- **Medals by Top 5 Country in Every Olympics:**
+- **Medals by Top 5 Country in Every Olympics:** This is to get more details about which countries are consistent in performing well in Olympics, so other countries can learn from them in many factors possible.

 ---

 ## 🚀 Final Thoughts

-This Excel-based exploratory data analysis offers a strategic overview of Amazon Sales.
-These insights can help content strategists, analysts, and business stakeholders make informed decisions around content curation, user targeting, and market focus.
+This Excel-based exploratory Olympics analysis offers a strategic overview of Olympics Athletes and Sports.
+These insights can help strategists, analysts, and other stakeholders to make impactful planning and strategies to reach their common goal.